Karvalian/Learn-MachineLearning/README.md

 Selection of features: selecting the most useful features Extraction of features: combining existing features to provide mroe useful features Creation of new features: creation of new features, based on data.
+Features == transformations on input data that facilitate a downstream algorithm like a classifier.
 # Testing
 Divide data into 2 sets
 Training set (Data that you use to train your model)